okta/terraform-provider-okta/website/docs/r/app_oauth.html.markdown

 - `logo_url` - Direct link of application logo.

+## Timeouts

+-> See [here](https://developer.okta.com/todo) for Considerations when Syncing Users/Groups

+The `timeouts` block allows you to specify timeouts for certain actions:

+- `create` - (Defaults to no timeout) Used when creating the App with synced Users/Groups.

+- `update` - (Defaults to no timeout) Used when updating the App with synced Users/Groups.

+- `read` - (Defaults to no timeout) Used when reading the App with synced Users/Groups.

 ## Import

 An OIDC Application can be imported via the Okta ID.